What would Elon Musk and Aristotle do if they were Shopify developers?

 Start with a simple example.
 Let’s say you’re an in-house Shopify developer and the stakeholders want you to optimize the store performance for better load time.

-• i.e: Because there were fewer visitors going to the checkout page.
+- i.e: Because fewer visitors were going to the checkout page.

 You don’t want to waste your engineering effort on the wrong solution.